-Tehama County has a contract with Del Norte County for the Bar-O-Boy's Ranch, and Yuba County for the Maxine Singer Youth Guidance Center (aka: Camp Singer).
-Both County facilities are used as sentencing alternatives for Court.
+Tehama County has a contract with the Maxine Singer Youth Guidance Center (aka: Camp Singer), and is used as a sentencing alternative for Court.
 Tehama County continues to be a part of the Northern California Probation Consortium allowing the Northern California counties to collaborate EBP programs, share business practices, and coordinate shared minors.